Kubernetes Node Recycling

 # or

-- Bring Your Own Node (BYON) nodes are NOT supported by these annotations; recycling/deletion must be handled manually for those nodes.
+- These annotations do NOT support Bring Your Own Node (BYON) nodes; recycling/deletion must be handled manually for those nodes.

 - Draining respects PodDisruptionBudgets; pods protected by strict PDBs may delay completion.